crytic/building-secure-contracts/program-analysis/echidna/configuration.md

 | ---- | -------------------------------------- | ------------ |
 | Int  | `12500000` (current max gas per block) | \*           |

 Maximum amount of gas to consume when running function properties.
+If a property runs out of gas, it will be considered as a failure.

 ## `testMaxGas`